I have an embarrassing admission to make.

 I’m seeing depersonalized search results.
 But, again, it’s definitely not convenient.

-The Easier Way to See Depersonalized Search Results
+An Easier Way to See Depersonalized Search Results

-Fortunately in the course of writing this article, I came across a brilliantly handy and free Chrome plug-in called SEO Search Simulator by Nightwatch.
+- A brilliantly handy and free Chrome plug-in called SEO Search Simulator by Nightwatch.

 Nightwatch SEO Search Simulator is the SEO’s best friend.